IEK-5/freespa/DOC.md

     	int status[11];
     } solar_day;

-This struct contsins the following elements:
+This struct contains the following elements:

 - ev: an array of time structs for all events of the day
 - t: corresponding unix times
-- E: arraw with error values (deviation of solar zenith angle, in rad)
+- E: array with error values (deviation of solar zenith angle, in rad)
-- status: integer array with statuse flags
+- status: integer array with status flags

 The solar events are defined and indexed as: